realXiaochen/Classic-music/README.md

 # Classic music (python/Django)

    - A video streaming site deployed on Heroku.com
-   - Demonstration of basic Django skill
+   - Demonstration of Django skill

 ## Tool Used
 - Python